 If you’ve been asking yourself, “Is my cat deaf or ignoring me?”, you’ve probably noticed changes in your cat’s behavior.
-Maybe they are not responding to your voice like they used to or perhaps they seem oblivious to the vacuum cleaner that used to scare the dickens out of them.
+Maybe they are not responding to your voice like they used to, or perhaps they seem oblivious to the vacuum cleaner that used to scare them.
 Either way, we’re here to help!

 1. Check Their Responsiveness to Everyday Noises

 One way to tell if your cat is deaf is to see how they respond to everyday noises.
 A deaf cat will stop responding to sounds, like their name being called, you returning to the house after work, or the sound of a can of cat food being opened.
 Keep a close eye on your cat for a couple of days to see how they respond to noises they are used to hearing.